casavi/potoo/README.md

     - h: Float, percentage height of the region

 ### Hints for Usage
-Use the --first_page parameter to get the first page as picture exactly as the tool would if it's run normally.
+Use the --single_page parameter to get the first page as picture exactly as the tool would if it's run normally.
 Then calculate your region(s) based off this picture and run it with --human for testing.
-If everything went right you should get your text.
+If everything went right you should get your text and you can use it via automation.

 ### Example Usage and Output
 [Example PDF](http://solutions.weblite.ca/pdfocrx/scansmpl.pdf)